Upcoming:

 Training results:

-After this training you’ll be able to start facilitating dialogues; you’ll understand the basic structures you can use; you’ll know how to support and guide people in dialogue; you’ll have mastered a set of basic facilitation tools; and you’ll know how to follow up.
+After this training you will be able to start facilitating dialogues: you understand the basic structures you can use; you know how to support and guide people in dialogue; you master a set of basic facilitation tools.

 Practicalities: